tlkh/onprem-gpu-cluster-setup/end_user_guide.md

 ## Desktop

-under "New", you will have an additional option for "VNC Desktop".
+Under "New" menu, you will an additional option for "VNC Desktop".
 Click on that, and a new browser tab will open with your virtual desktop interface.

 ![new desktop](images/new_desktop.jpg)